Track Traction EOS Metrics in Power BI – Part 2

 • By clicking on the Metric itself, it brings up a pop-up window on the right

-EOS Metrics Power BI
+Track Traction EOS Metrics in Power BI 4

 • Different Tracking Periods for the graphs